 (AUDIT) Medication Administration in Schools: What School Nurse Managers Need to Know

-NOTE: This course is free and does not offer CEUs.
-This version of the course offers CEUs.
+NOTE: This course is free and does not offer CNEs.
+This version of the course offers CNEs.

 Participation in this workshop and the online course Medication Administration in a School Setting: School Nursing Practice in Massachusetts is required every three years for school nurses listed as signatories on the district’s MDPH Medication Administration Registration Application.

 What do school nurse managers need to know about overseeing their district’s medication administration and delegation program in Massachusetts schools?

 This workshop is designed for public and private School Nurse Managers who are signatories on the Handling, Storage, and Delegation Registration Application with the MA Department of Public Health.
 Through self-paced activities (2 hours 15 minutes) and an interactive live Zoom session (2 hours and 15 minutes), this course will provide School Nurse Managers with the knowledge and tools they need to oversee their district’s Medication Administration Program

 NOTE: Medication Administration Managers must take the online course Medication Administration in a School Setting: School Nursing Practice in Massachusetts prior to taking the Medication Manager Course.
 An audit version is available and can be used for the medication administration application.